 HGS U3A Annual General Meeting

-Our first AGM will be held on Tuesday 17 July.
+Our first AGM will be held at Alyth on Tuesday 17 July.
 Please save the date.
-More details to come later.
+See the Meetings & Events page for details.

 What our Members Like about HGS U3A*